If the future is trans…

 they’re gonna humble us,

-they’re gonna make us think oh my gods
+they’re gonna make us say oh my gods

 how did I think the world was so small?